ztrab/Vue-BookListing-Forms/README.md

-# Build a Reading List Application with Vue.js
+# Add Features with Forms to a Vue.js Reading List Application

-This repo contains the code for the Pluralsight Project "Build a Reading List Application with Vue.js"
+This repo contains the code for the Pluralsight Project "Add Features with Forms to a Vue.js Reading List Application"

 This Project was created with Vue 2.5.